 - Household tasks: cleaning the delivery room and the mother’s bedroom, taking care of the laundry, making lunch.

 Our maternity assistants will do everything in their power to make breastfeeding a success.
 Careyn Kraamzorg has been awarded the WHO/UNICEF certificate for breastfeeding care for many years.
 If despite the guidance of our maternity assistants the breastfeeding is not successful or not plentiful, you can ask for a visit from one of our our lactation experts by calling (088) 123 99 99 or sending an email to firstname.lastname@example.org.
 These specialists in the field of breastfeeding help and advise in special situations.
 This can be preventive or for solving problems with the breastfeeding.
 There are costs involved when making an appointment with a lactation expert.
 Some health care insurers reimburse these costs.

 We have prepared a clear checklist, so that you know exactly what you need for the delivery and the postnatal period.
 You can print out this list from the website or request a copy from the Client Services.

 Maternity care and childbirth assistance are covered in the basic care package for which everyone in the Netherlands is mandatorily insured through the basic health care insurance.
-For maternity care a personal contribution is charged, which some health care insurers reimburse in the supplementary insurance packages.
-Information about reimbursements can be requested from your own health care insurer.
-Check here for more information about the costs.
+For maternity care, a personal contribution is charged, which some health care insurers reimburse in the supplementary insurance packages.
+Information about reimbursements can be requested from your own health care insurer, or you can contact Client Services.